vinceskahan/v5wiki/Switching-to-the-new-wview_extended-schema.md

           # The database option is unchanged.
 If you are using MySQL, it should be archive_mysql
           database = archive_sqlite
           table_name = archive
-          # Older installs will use WXDaySummaryManager instead of DaySummaryManager.
+          # Older installs will use weewx.wxmanager.WXDaySummaryManager instead of weewx.manager.DaySummaryManager.
 Doesn't matter.
           manager = weewx.manager.DaySummaryManager
           # Specify the new, extended schema here:
           schema = schemas.wview_extended.schema